The Boy from Oz: Plot

 The musical begins with Australian performer Peter Allen recalling his life story, coming to terms with who he was ("The Lives of Me").
 Afterwards, we go back to Allen's childhood in Tenterfield, Australia, where a young boy named Peter Woolnough is performing in local bars for money ("When I Get My Name in Lights").
 Peter grows up and joins with Chris Bell to become the Allen Brothers, and they perform in Australian Bandstand ("Love Crazy").
 After great success in Australia, the Allen Brothers perform in a Hong Kong Hilton hotel to Chinese businessmen.
-One evening, another person is watching them from the bar: the legendary Judy Garland.
+One evening, another person is watching them from the bar: the legendary The Wizard of Oz star Judy Garland.
 Peter convinces Judy to perform with them ("All I Wanted Was the Dream"), and Judy takes Peter to be the opening act in her concert in New York ("Only an Older Woman").

-While in New York, Peter is introduced to Judy's daughter, Liza, and they fall in love ("Best That You Can Do").
-There are rumors of Peter's homosexuality, and Judy warns Liza of this ("Don't Wish Too Hard").
+While in New York, Peter is introduced to Judy's daughter, Liza Minnelli, and they fall in love ("Best That You Can Do").
+There are rumors of Peter's homosexuality, and Judy warns Liza ("Don't Wish Too Hard").
 Liza gives no attention to her warning and marries Peter ("Come Save Me").

 Peter makes some mistakes, and at one of his all night parties, Liza walks in on him ("Continental American"), further fueling her suspicions that he is gay.
 Liza is working hard to get her career going ("She Loves to Hear the Music"), in contrast to Peter's excessive lifestyle.
 Judy dies, and Peter honors her ("Quiet Please, There's a Lady on Stage").
 Liza's world comes crashing down as a result of her mother's death.

 Liza confronts Peter on his alleged homosexuality, and their marriage ends ("I'd Rather Leave While I'm in Love").
 Peter returns to Australia but realizes that he is not who people thought he was ("Not the Boy Next Door").